Hey Robert, so what the fuck is Service Design?

 It’s making an impact on more than the bottom line by developing working solutions to what Ron Heifetz calls level two and level three challenges.
-It’s considering the people who are providing a service as well as the recipients.
-I think it’s kind of like growing plants - understanding what it takes to nurture and sustain them, acknowledging the constraints of the ecosystem they are in and discovering what to add and where to trim.
+It’s considering the people who are providing the service as well as the recipients.
+I think it’s kind of like growing plants – understanding what it takes to nurture and sustain them, acknowledging the constraints of the ecosystem they are in and discovering what to add and where to trim.

 Some designs are grown from seeds and others are already matured and rooted in their respective environments.

 I’m coming at it from my own background